J31G/url-crypt/README.md

 # url-crypt

 This module was written by [Michael J Cole](https://github.com/MichaelJCole/url-crypt) who removed it for I don't know what reason.
+It was then updated by [vallettea](vallettea) who has not updated it in over 4 years

 ## json -> compressed encrypted url-safe base64 strings.